gridsome/gridsome.org/blog/2019-09-06-gridsome-07/index.md

 - [New template configuration](#new-template-configuration): Setup templates and routes for collections in one place.
 - [Dynamic routing](#dynamic-routing): File-based & Programmatically dynamic routing.
 - [Custom App.vue](#custom-appvue): Use to create a global layout that can have full-page transitions.
-- [Deprecated messages](#deprecated-messages) Better deprecated messages in terminal.
+- [Deprecation notices](#deprecation-notices): Better deprecation messages in terminal.
-- [Shareable Network URL](#shareable-network-url) Perfect for mobile live preview with hot-reloading.
+- [Shareable Network URL](#shareable-network-url): Perfect for mobile live preview with hot-reloading.

 ## Schema API